Evolving-AI-Lab/fooling/README.md

 This is the code base used to reproduce the images in the paper:

-Nguyen, Anh, Jason Yosinski, and Jeff Clune.
+Anh Nguyen, Jason Yosinski, and Jeff Clune.
 "Deep Neural Networks are Easily Fooled: High Confidence Predictions for Unrecognizable Images." arXiv preprint arXiv:1412.1897 (2014).

 **If you use this software in an academic article, please cite:**